 - Sustainable Transport Engineering, MSc * NEW for 2017 entry *

 - Rail and Logistics, MSc

-Renewable Energy Flexible Training Programme (Reflex) is for graduates from all engineering disciplines.
+- Renewable Energy Flexible Training Programme (Reflex): for graduates from all engineering disciplines.
 It is accredited by the Engineering Council.

-Renewable Energy Enterprise and Management (REEM) is for non-engineering graduates who want a future career in renewable energy planning and business.
+- Renewable Energy Enterprise and Management (REEM): for non-engineering graduates who want a future career in renewable energy planning and business.